lawmurray/LibBi/INSTALL_WIN.md

 # Installation on Windows

 LibBi can run under Cygwin on Windows.
-CUDA support has not been tested at this stage.
+Use of CUDA to execute code on GPUs has not been tested at this stage.

 ## Step 1: Install Cygwin and packages